Tanzania Travel Guide

 What training do you recommend to prepare for my climb?

 We always answer this question by saying you should try and get out and do as much hill-walking as you can.
-Nothing prepares your body better for climbing Kilimanjaro than some weekends doing long walks of 7-8 hours. -
+Nothing prepares your body better for climbing Kilimanjaro than some weekends doing long walks of 7-8 hours.
+For more in depth training advice see our Kilimanjaro Training Guide. -

 What are the toilets like on Kilimanjaro?